 Research on the intersection of religion, politics, and governance in Nigeria reveals the intricate ways in which religious beliefs, political ideologies, and governance practices converge.
 These studies highlight how religious ideologies influence political values and leaders' accountability, reflecting a cultural context where religion and politics are deeply intertwined (Agbaje, 2020).
 For example, Ojo (2017) investigates the role of religious institutions in shaping political attitudes and behaviors in Nigeria, emphasizing that religious leaders wield significant moral authority and influence public opinion on governance issues.
-By framing political discourse within a religious and ethical paradigm, these leaders contribute to the formation of political attitudes and community expectations regarding governance.
+By framing political attitudes and community expectations regarding governance.